- Personal Finance

 For example, at the shop featured in the show "Pawn Stars," they are not allowed to handle any firearms except certified antiques.
 Great-great grandpa's Civil War rifle?
 Sure--just fine.
 A modern-day pistol?
 No, not at all.

-Adding to their financial risk is that every item that enters their posession, whether as a pawned or purchased item, must be run through police checks against lists of stolen property, and sit for a full month as this process is completed.
-Only then can their purchases be put up for sale.
+Adding to their financial risk is that every item that enters their possession, whether as a pawned or purchased item, must be run through police checks against lists of stolen property, and sit for a full month as this process is completed.
+Only then can their purchases be put up for sale; in the meantime, it's cash out the door with no return.

 How To Get the Highest Price When Selling